gaowei262/pku-ivp.github.io/README.md

 # pku-ivp.github.io
-The academic website for the Intelligent Video &amp; Perception Group, Peking University
+The academic website for the Intelligent Video Perception Group, Peking University